arizvisa/pydbgeng/Document/Readme-Building.txt

 windbg/
     inc - found at $INSTALLDIR/sdk/inc
     lib - found at $INSTALLDIR/sdk/lib
+    dbgeng.dll - found at $INSTALLDIR/dbgeng.dll
+    dbghelp.dll - found at $INSTALLDIR/dbghelp.dll
+	kldbgdrv.sys - found as a resource 17476/30583 embedded within $INSTALLDIR/windbg.exe

-This will allow one to build the project.
+This will allow one to build the project with full functionality.

 Thanks for reading!